Paris Sewers Museum

 From October through April, hours are 11 to 4 p.m.

-The last time we checked, ticket prices were €4,30 for adults, or €3,50 for children from ages 6 to 16 (Children under 5 are admitted free.)
+The last time we checked in spring, 2015, ticket prices were €4,30 for adults and €3,50 for students or children from ages 6 to 16.
+(Children under 5 are admitted free.)

 Holders of the Paris Museum Pass get in free.